 While you are traveling on a business trip, you decide to take a quick detour visit to the spa resort with that beautiful lady you met on the last flight to Los Angeles.
-Being the perfect gentleman, you pick up the tab on your Amex card for the room, meals and a lovely bracelet for the damsel.
-You think that your credit card is absolutely your private property and you are free to use it as you please.
+Being the perfect gentleman, you pick up the tab on your Amex card for the room, meals, and a lovely bracelet for the damsel.
+You think that your credit card is absolutely your private property and you may use it as you please.
 Wrong!

 When the divorce hits down the road, your wife’s attorney can subpoena all these records, and you will find yourself faced with a claim for dissipating marital assets.
 Although Colorado is a no-fault divorce state, and evidence of one spouse’s misconduct is not admissible to determine how property is divided, the court may adjust amounts awarded to each party if it finds that one spouse has squandered or given away marital assets during the marriage.

 Dissipation of Marital Assets